Special Educational Needs & Disabilities

 Calm Club:

-Calm Club is our daily lunchtime provision for any student who requires support at unstructured times of the day.
-It is a quiet, indoor space for students to eat their lunch and then choose to participate in any of the following activities: arts and crafts, puzzles, board games, conversation or reading, with a film on Fridays.
-The group is supervised EAs/ISAs who encourage students to develop their confidence and their social skills.
+Calm Club is our daily break time and lunchtime provision for any student who requires support at unstructured times of the day.
+It is a quiet, indoor space for students to eat their lunch and then choose to participate in any of the following activities: arts and crafts, puzzles, board games, conversation or reading.
+The group is supervised by SEND staff who encourage students to develop their confidence and their social skills.
 Many friendships are built here!

 Homework Club:

-Homework Club is open to all students from 3.15-4pm every day.
-Students have access to computers if required and EAs/ISAs are on hand to help any students if needed.
+Year group homework clubs run once a week (3.05-4pm) and are open to all students.
+Students have access to computers if required and ISAs/ SEN staff are on hand to help any students if needed.
 Many students benefit from having this structured time and space to complete their homework.
+The DSC run their own homework club Mon – Fri and have communication support workers supporting on a Rota basis.

-If you have any queries about SEND at Thomas Tallis please contact Jo Cameron, SENDCO.
+If you have any queries about SEND at Thomas Tallis please contact Ms Lucy Pollitt, SENDCO.

-The SENDCO is responsible for all SEND records.
-The SENDCO and Inclusion Officers monitor the progress of students, recording and evaluating the impact of any additional support.
+The SENDCo is responsible for all SEND records.
+The SENDCo, Inclusion Officers, Head of Years, Head of LSU monitor the progress of students each half term through Multi-Disc meetings, recording and evaluating the impact of any additional support.
 Teachers, support staff, students, parents/carers and external agencies can all contribute to target-setting and review processes.

 The use of outside support services and agencies: